-Protection of trade secrets from third parties
+Protection of trade secrets with regard to third parties

-The Judicial Code provides for an obligation of confidentiality that applies to any person who, as a result of his participation in a judicial proceeding, would have any knowledge of a trade secret (Article 871bis of the Judicial Code).
-This obligation applies both during and after the procedure.
+The Judicial Code contains a confidentiality obligation for any person who learnt a trade secret as a result of his involvement in a legal procedure (Article 871bis of the Judicial Code).
+This obligation applies both during and after the proceedings.

-Protection of trade secrets from employees
+Protection of trade secret with regards to employees

 Belgian legislation includes two additional protection mechanisms which can be used, if a trade secret is violated in the context of an employment contract: